-For many people, their pets are family and living without them is unimaginable.
-Yet, that is exactly what they are being forced to contemplate since an increasing number of apartment complexes are implementing dog breed restrictions for apartments.
+For many people, their pets are family, and living without them is unimaginable.
+Yet, that is exactly what they are being forced to contemplate since an increasing number of apartment complexes are implementing dog breed restriction for apartments.
 If you have one of the restricted dog breeds, you can have a hard time renting or buying an apartment.

 - What Are Dog Breed Restrictions For Apartments?

 - Most Common Dog Breed Restrictions For Apartments

 - What Pet Owners Must Be Aware Of

 - Is It Fair To Impose Dog Breed Restrictions?

 - How To Adjust To Apartment Living With Your Dog

 - Popular Dog Toys for Keeping Your Dog Entertained And Happy